guy-black/chronogopher/README.md

 go run chronogopher.go <yourConfigFile>.go
 ```

+if you're tweaking the config and recompiling often you can use the build script.
+edit $CONF and $DIR to your config file and the directory you want the binary installed to
+after updating config run `./build`

 # features planned to be implemented in the future

 - scheule tasks to be done on a certain day or time